 Image 20.1 – Filters, Copy As Layout21 ADDING GRANULARITY TO YOUR SCHEDULE WITHOUT BUMPING UP ACTIVITY COUNT

-For instance, think of the effort associated to preparing as-built drawings during the closeout phase of a project.
-This can be either incorporated to the schedule as a single item representing all work from final as-built survey through record drawing set approval; or it can be broken down into the smaller tasks (or “steps”) implied by this effort.
-At the same time, however, the latter can result in an unnecessary number of new activities which can make your schedule unmanageable and very cumbersome to update.
+For instance, think of the effort associated with preparing as-built drawings during the closeout phase of a project.
+This can be either incorporated into the schedule as a single item representing all work from the final as-built survey through record drawing set approval, or it can be broken down into the smaller tasks (or “steps”) implied by this effort.
+At the same time, however, the latter can result in an unnecessary number of new activities that can make your schedule unmanageable and very cumbersome to update.